Knot invariants and higher representation theory I: diagrammatic and geometric categorification of tensor products: Comparison to category O

 We let $\hat H_d$ denote the affine Hecke algebra (not the degenerate one we considered earlier).
 Fix an element $\zeta\in \overline{\K}$, the separable algebraic closure of $\K$ such that and $n$ is smallest integer for which this holds (for example, if $\K$ is characteristic 0, these means that $\zeta$ is a primitive $n$th root of unity).
 The {\bf cyclotomic affine Hecke algebra} or {\bf Ariki-Koike algebra} (introduced in \cite{AK}) for $\la$ is the quotient where we adopt the slightly strange convention that if $\zeta\in \Z$, then $\zeta^i=\zeta+i$, and otherwise it is the usual power operation.

 \begin{thm}[\mbox{\cite[Main Theorem]{BKKL}}] When $\fg\cong \widehat{\mathfrak{sl}}_n$, there is an isomorphism $\alg^\la\cong \hat H^\la$. \end{thm}

 This symmetric Frobenius algebra has a natural quasi-hereditary cover, called the {\bf cyclotomic $q$-Schur algebra}, defined by Dipper, James and Mathas \cite{DJM}.
-Indecomposible projectives over this algebra are indexed by ordered $k=\sum_{i=0}^{n}\al_i^\vee(\la)$-tuples of partitions.
+Indecomposable projectives over this algebra are indexed by ordered $k=\sum_{i=0}^{n}\al_i^\vee(\la)$-tuples of partitions.

 \begin{prop} When $\fg=\widehat{\mathfrak{sl}}_n$, then ${\cata}^\bla$ is equivalent to the subcategory of representations of the cyclotomic $q$-Schur algebra consisting of objects presented by certain projective modules.